Text Citations

 References

-APA requires that the reference list be double-spaced and that entries have a hanging indent (180).
+APA requires that the reference list be on a new page after the text, double-spaced and that entries have a hanging indent (p.
+303).

 Ex: